gumgum/mysql-general-log-extractor/README.md

 Extracts mysql general logs for long term storage which can be used for audit purposes.

-Mysql removes logs to keep exhausting storage and this can be dictated using storage policy of the logs.
-For an intance with high volume traffic the storage can get exhausted pretty soon.
-To investigate the any issue that might be caused by data/schema changes, study of the general logs are very helpful.
-To increase the retention of the logs, the mysql-general-log-extractor will extract logs from the mysql instance and will store it into AWS S3 buckets.
-An Athena table is built on this bucket and this table can be used to effectively query this data.
+Mysql removes logs to keep exhausting storage and this can be dictated by the storage policy of the logs.
+For an intance with high volume traffic the storage can get exhausted pretty soon in which case Mysql will rotate the general_log table.
+To investigate any business issue that might be caused by data/schema changes, study of the general logs are very helpful.
+Database access patterns can also be determined using these logs as well.
+To increase the retention of the logs, the mysql-general-log-extractor will extract logs from the mysql instance and will store it into AWS S3 buckets for a longer durations.
+An Athena table is built on this bucket and this table can be used to effectively query this data using the abilities of AWS Athena.

-### How to configure:
+### How to configure and use:

 ##### 0. As a prerequisite install [Groovy version 2.4.7](http://groovy-lang.org/) or higher.

-##### 1. Create following table in mysql.
-This is used for coordinating subsequent runs of the extractor in case of failure which ensures no data/logs are missed.
+##### 1. Create the following table in mysql.
+This serves as a checkpoint and is used for coordinating subsequent runs of the extractor in case of failure which ensures no data/logs are missed.

 ```sql
 CREATE TABLE registry